Education

 MSci in Mathematics.

-Currently in the last year of the program.
-Modules I've taken include: Algebraic Curves, Algebra 3, Algebraic Number Theory, Algebraic Topology, Linear Algbera and Numerical Analysis, Geometry Curves and Surfaces, Dynamical System, etc.
+Currently in the final year of the program.
+Modules I've picked include: Algebraic Curves, Algebra 3, Algebraic Number Theory, Algebraic Topology, Galois Theory, Geometry Curves and Surfaces, Dynamical System, Group Representation Theory, Graph Theory, Computational Linear Algebra, Commutative Algebra, Algebra 4 (Homological Algebra), Algebraic Geometry, Complex Manifolds, etc.

 Oct 2022 – Present